MicrosoftDocs/azure-docs/articles/private-5g-core/create-additional-packet-core.md

 ms.custom: template-how-to
 ---

-# Create one or more packet core instances using the Azure portal
+# Create additional Packet Core instances for a site  using the Azure portal

 Azure Private 5G Core private mobile networks include one or more sites.
 Once deployed, each site can have multiple packet core instances for redundancy.
 In this how-to guide, you'll learn how to add additional packet core instances to a site in your private mobile network using the Azure portal.